Olympic Coast Beach Cleanup!

 The activities described in this web site are potentially dangerous.
 Canyoneering, rock climbing, and mountaineering involve unavoidable risks including the risk of serious bodily injury and death.
 All forms of wilderness recreation have a higher level of risk than most ordinary activities.
 The owner and publisher of this web site do not assume any responsibility or liability for your safety.
 Those who use this information, and those who venture onto mountainous terrain, do so at their own risk.
 Disclaimer

-You must read the below!
+Please read the waiver below!